zenml-io/zenml/docs/book/component-gallery/model-deployers/bentoml.md

 ```

 In more complex scenarios, you might want to build a pipeline that trains a model,
-builds a bento bundle in a remote environement.
+builds a bento bundle in a remote environment.
 Then creates a new pipeline that
-retreives the bento bundle and deploys it to a local http server, or to a cloud
+retrieve the bento bundle and deploys it to a local http server, or to a cloud
 provider.
 The following example shows a pipeline example that does exactly that.

 ```python